How Do I Become an Echocardiographer?

 The location of a person’s residence determines the steps required to obtain employment beyond education.
 A person who wants to work as an echocardiographer may need to obtain a license to practice.
 Others are encouraged to join registries that certify their level of skill.
 As they progress through and complete an education program, echocardiographers can determine which of these steps are required.

 When a person becomes an echocardiographer, they can work in a variety of settings.
-These employees are employed large cardiology offices and hospitals.
-TEE, fetal echos, and pediatric echos may be required pediatric cardiologists.
+These employees are employed by large cardiology offices and hospitals.
+TEE, fetal echos, and pediatric echos may be required by pediatric cardiologists.
 Because they work for doctors who are trained echocardiographers, some echocardiographers learn more from their jobs.
 This means that, in addition to being cardiac specialists, they have completed significant studies in echocardiology.

 Another prerequisite for working in this field is a natural ability to interact with patients.
 An echo can take up to half an hour to complete, and the patient is awake, talking, and possibly nervous, unless TEE is used.
 It’s critical to develop excellent people skills in order to put patients at ease.